BabbleSim/ext_NRF52_hw_models/docs/GPIO.md

 Any toggle in any pin configured as an output will be dumped to that file, following the stimuli file format described below.

+### Monitor inputs/outputs from test code:

+Embedded test code specific for simulation can monitor the inputs and outputs changes by registering a callback with `nrf_gpio_test_register_in_callback()` and `nrf_gpio_test_register_out_callback()`.
+With the first one, the callback will be called each time an *input gpio pin register* is modified.
+With the second one, each time the output pin itself changes.
+That is, both will be called only if the pin is connected/driven in that direction.

 ### Stimuli file format

 This is a comma separated file (.csv), with 4 columns: time,port,pin,level.
 Where: